infoguru19/Interview-Question-Answer/TERRAFORM.md

-## How to create multiple storage account through terraform but i will pass storage account names from variable.tf ?
+## How to create `multiple storage account` through terraform and also i will pass storage account names from variable.tf or terraform.tfvars ?
+- We have to pass input variable as list, `default     = ["stacct01demo", "stacct02demo", "stacct03demo"]`  # you can override this via tfvars
 **variable.tf**
 ```
 variable "storage_account_names" {